talagayev/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
    * - RMSD_over_time.csv
-     - CSV File with the values of the RMSD  of the protein/backbone/ligand during the simulation time.
+     - CSV file with the values of the RMSD  of the protein/backbone/ligand during the simulation time.
    * - RMSD_over_time.png
      - Figure of the RMSD of the protein/backbone/ligand during the simulation time.
    * - RMSD_between_the_frames.png*